saculdasilva/webRTC-challenge/app/README.md

 I divided the challenge in major steps:

-1. Basic Interface - done
+1. Basic Interface
-2. get local media - done
+2. get local media
-3. make a healthbar that reacts to sound from webRTC media - done
+3. make a healthbar that reacts to sound from webRTC media
-4. create a peerconnection - done
+4. create a peerconnection
-5. get access to local SDP (console.log) - done
+5. get access to local SDP (console.log)
 6. create a simple socket server
-7. offer the SDP and media to another peer trough the socket server - done
+7. offer the SDP and media to another peer trough the socket server
-8. answer the offer with own sdp and media - done
+8. answer the offer with own sdp and media
 9. bind the answer to video and healthbar elements
 10. deal with the ice candidates
 11. bind the remote stream into the healthbar and video elements